ooseni/AIBL-Project/README.md

 Alzheimer's disease (AD), and there exists a primary key which can be used to combine the datasets into a single csv file.
 More detailed info about the datasets is provided in the AIBL_outline.docx

+## ML-Zip
+This folder contains all the files for the project in an archived form.

+## Final Submission
+This folder contains two files, one which contains the final notebook file, and the other which is the presentation file in pdf format.

+##  AIBL project overview
+Your developed project must demonstrate your learning to date and your knowledge of machine learning (ML) and data modelling, to include the use of at least 3 supervised and/or unsupervised learning algorithms, based on the Australian Imaging Biomarkers and Lifestyle flagship study of ageing (AIBL) data.

+## Files used
+- aibl_apoeres_01-Jun-2018
+- aibl_cdr_01-Jun-2018
+- aibl_labdata_01-Jun-2018
+- aibl_medhist_01-Jun-2018
+- aibl_mmse_01-Jun-2018
+- aibl_neurobat_01-Jun-2018
+- aibl_pdxconv_01-Jun-2018
+- aibl_ptdemog_01-Jun-2018